robdevops/finbot/README.md

 ### Price alerts
 ![price alert in Slack](img/price.png?raw=true "Price alert in Slack")

 `prices.py` sends intraday price alerts for Sharesight holdings if the movement is over a percentage threshold.
 This data is sourced from Yahoo!
 Finance.
-The default threshold is 10% but you can change it by setting `price_percent` in the .env file when run from cron, or by providing a number as argument when triggered through the chat bot.
+The default threshold is 10% but you can change it by setting `price_percent` in the .env file, or by providing a number as argument when triggered through the chat bot.
 Decimal fractions are accepted.
 Example:
 ```
 price_percent = 9.4
 ```